 The Chase Ink Cash is a small business card, but don’t be scared off too by that too quickly.
 If you sell on eBay or Etsy, sell essential oils, have a rental house, run a website like this one, or have another kind of small side business, you’re likely to qualify as a business and be eligible for this card.

-The Chase Ink Cash comes with 30,000 Chase Ultimate Rewards when you spend $3,000 in the first three months on the card.
-This equals $300 if you redeem the points for cash (1 cent per point).
+The Chase Ink Cash comes with 50,000 Chase Ultimate Rewards when you spend $3,000 in the first three months on the card.
+This equals $500 if you redeem the points for cash (1 cent per point).
 This is well above average for a card with no annual fee.
-However, spending $3,000 in the first three months to get that sign up bonus is a fairly steep requirement.
-Most no annual fee cards give you the sign up with no more than $1,000 in spending.

 |Value Per Point||1-2 cents|